toncho11/IBM_5160_Motherboard_Logic_Analyzer/README.md

 - compare your recordings with the ones prvoided here

-### BIOS U18
+### BIOS U18 MK38000 series

 The U18 BIOS chip will output the BIOS code once the computer is powered on.
 Actaully the CPU is reading the BIOS code.
-The analyzer(or plugin) "Simple Parallel" is used to decode the output of U18.
+The analyzer(or plugin) "Simple Parallel" inLogic 2 is used to decode the output of U18.
 This plugin requires a "clock" even if in theory one is not needed.
 Only 4 pins are recorded instead of all the 8 pins (Q0-Q7).

 Configuration:
 - The tested PINS are: CPU reset, /OE, Q4, Q5, Q6, Q7 (named also D4, D5 ...)